Spealot/democrtl/README.md

 This cfg modifies your game settings for optimal demo viewing.
 To return to your original gameplay settings, **you MUST press the `X` key** before closing the game or starting a new match.

-If you closed game without restoring binds, just launch the game and type `democtrl_exit`in console.
+If you closed game without restoring binds, just launch the game and type `exec democtrl_restore`in console.
 If you don't, re-executing democtrl resets your restore file.